vegaprotocol/documentation/docs/node-operators/get-started/setup-block-explorer.md

 ### Caddy config

-The Caddy file provides TLS termination for the Tendermint and block explorer APIs.
+The Caddy file provides TLS termination for the CometBFT and block explorer APIs.

 ```caddyfile title="Caddyfile"
 {